clementohNZ/algorithms/README.md

 ## Project Organization
 The project is organized by algorithm and each algorithm has a README associated with it that contains:
-1. An explaination of the purpose for the algorithm.
+1. An explanation of the purpose for the algorithm.
 2. A description of an exercise for you to try and implement it
-3. One potential way of impelmenting it that demostrates the key concept to learn.
+3. One potential way of implementing it that demonstrates the key concept to learn.
 This does not prescribe the only way of implementing it.

 ## How to use